Mila Kunis Reportedly Upset That Demi Moore Is Publicly Dishing On Ashton Kutcher

-It’s been a tough week for Ashton Kutcher, who has had to deal with the repercussions of his ex Demi Moore’s bombshell revelations in her new memoir.
+It’s been a tough week for Ashton Kutcher, who has had to deal with the repercussions of his ex, Demi Moore’s, bombshell revelations in her new memoir.

-The 56-year-old actress, who was in a relationship with the Punkd star for eight years, has recently released her auto-biography, Inside Out.
+The 56-year-old actress, who was in a relationship with the Punk’d star for eight years, has recently released her auto-biography, Inside Out.
 And while much of it is about her childhood and previous relationships, it is her controversial marriage to Ashton that is making all the headlines.
-In the book, Demi opened up about their relationship — and her version of the story definitely does not paint him in a great light.
+In the book, Demi opens up about their relationship — and her version of the story definitely does not paint him in a great light.

 The former couple started dating in 2003, and tied the knot two years later.
 They announced their split in 2011, and soon after that the actor began his romance with his former That ’70s Show co-star, Mila Kunis, with whom he is currently married.
-The duo share two children, four-year-old daughter Wyatt and two-year-old son Dimitri.
+The duo share two children, 4-year-old daughter Wyatt and 2-year-old son Dimitri.

 According to Hollywood Life, Mila is very upset that Demi is “airing all her dirty laundry” in public in regards to her marriage with Ashton specifically because of their two children.
 A source told the online publication that the Hollywood star does not want her kids to “be made fun of for” the stuff that her husband’s ex wrote in her memoir.